- Visiting Chesapeake?

 Most of the city of Chesapeake is susceptible to some level of flooding, and officials encourage all property owners and renters to contact an insurance agent to inquire about purchasing flood insurance.

-The City of Chesapeake has been accepted into the Community Rating System (CRS) from the Federal Emergency Management Agency (FEMA).
-The new rating, a Class 8, means that property owners in certain flood categories will be eligible for a reduction in their flood insurance premiums.
+The City of Chesapeake is a member of the Community Rating System (CRS) through FEMA.
+The city has maintained a rating of a Class 8 since being accepted into the program in May of 2015.
+The city will undergo a technical review in 2019, which provides the city the opportunity to lower its rating to a better score, which means better incentives for homeowners with homes in a flood zone.
+Property owners in certain flood categories are eligible for a reduction in their flood insurance premiums.
 Residents in the “AE” zone, also known as the 100 year flood plain, are eligible for a 10% rate reduction, while those in the “X” zone, also known as the 500 year flood plain, can receive a 5% reduction.
-For specifics on individual premium changes, which took effect on May 1, 2015, residents should contact their insurance provider.
+For specifics on individual premium changes, residents should contact their insurance provider.

 - Chesapeake's Flood Plain Ordinance